 Reactive all-wheel drive occurs when you’ve already slipped.
 You might call this Oh Crap-mode, because it’s essentially the car saying “oh crap, we just slipped on ice, let’s activate all-wheel drive.”

-But Audi says this mode “rarely occurs in practice,” which is there way of saying that the system is so good at predicting road conditions, that it rarely has to say “oh crap.”
+But Audi says this mode “rarely occurs in practice,” which is their way of saying that the system is so good at predicting road conditions, that it rarely has to say “oh crap.”

 So Audi’s system is pretty fascinating, but will the Audi purists line up for it—or will they feel the brand has abandoned one of its strongest attributes in the name of fuel economy?